 - We ask that team members NOT stop in the Guatemalan airport to exchange money.
 This will slow down the arrival process.
 The Hospitality Staff will be waiting for you outside the airport, and parking for an extended period of time in the arrivals areas is not permitted. - We can NOT exchange money in Guatemalan banks.
 Canadian cash is not exchangeable in Guatemalan banks, and American cash is inspected rigorously as only perfect bills are accepted by banks, with most bills being rejected.
 This is time consuming and not reliable, and we cannot offer this service to visitors. - We will NOT take you to a bank machine to get cash.
-Sometimes bank machines are empty, and sometimes the bank machines have glitches with foreign accounts. - The vendors in Antigua do accept American dollars and for larger purchases credit cards may be accepted. - If you would like to purchase a food hamper for your sponsor child please contact the Teams Coordinator and plan to bring down the appropriate amount of funds.
+Sometimes bank machines are empty, and sometimes the bank machines have glitches with foreign accounts.

+• The vendors in Antigua do accept American dollars and most accept credit cards.